 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is irritation, redness, or itchiness in the skin or mucus membranes.
-Mucus membranes are areas such as the lining of your nose or throat.
+is irritated, red, or itchy skin or mucus membranes, such as the lining of your nose or throat.
 Acute means the rash starts suddenly, worsens quickly, and lasts a short time.
-An acute rash may be caused by a disease, such as hepatitis or vasculitis.
-The rash may be a reaction to something you are allergic to, such as certain foods, or latex.
-Certain medicines, including antibiotics, NSAIDs, prescription pain medicines, and aspirin can also cause a rash.
+Common causes include a disease or infection, a reaction to something you are allergic to, or certain medicines.

 Seek care immediately if: